 A Worthy Investment

 A few months after I published this article, a legal design agency asked me to rewrite French terms and conditions into plain language.
 A challenge I was more than happy to take on!
-My work was of course reviewed and improved by a lawyer with a much longer experience in plain language.
-Two more projects followed over the summer — or rather three, since those experiences led me to rewrite my own T&Cs.
+My work was of course reviewed and polished by a lawyer with a much longer experience in plain language.
+Two more projects followed over the summer — or rather three, since those experiences led me to rewrite my own T&Cs — and one more the next year.

 I hope this article gave you a good overview of plain language, legal design, and “Legal Writing Hacks for Lawyers.”
 If you would like to know anything else about the course, feel free to ask me on LinkedIn or contact Liezl van Zyl.